 Once they are 100 days smarter, they have a new view on life.
-Why not celebrate that with some 100th day of school glasses?
+Why not celebrate that with some 100 day glasses?

 They can count to 100 by 1’s, 2’s, 5’s, and 10’s.
 This one is the splat to 100 sheet, where they count by 2’s and fill in the missing numbers on the splattered gum.

-I made this unit for K-2, so I added some written form printables in there for those second graders too.
+I made this unit for kindergarten to second grade, so I added some written-form printables in there for those second graders too.
 Also, these work for differentiating instruction. 😉

 They can write about celebrating their 100th birthday.

 They can think of ways to do kind deeds by having $100 to pay it forward.
-We want to build some good deed doing citizens after all!
+We want to encourage good citizenship after all!

-If you would like to hear more ideas for the classroom, make sure to subscribe by email in the right column to know when I make new posts.
+If you would like to hear more ideas for the classroom, make sure to subscribe by email in the right column.
 Thanks for stopping by for a visit!